 This led game publishers and various third parties to develop forms of Digital Rights Management (DRM).
 DRM is digtal software protection that prevents the user from using copied game discs and downloaded disc images or installing games on multiple machines.
 Some early forms of DRM may interfere with some applications such as disc drive emulation software used for mounting disc images.

-There have been controversial uses of DRM within the last few years.
+There have been controversial uses of DRM within the last decade.
 In 2008, EA announced that they are going to use a new version of SecuROM DRM that limits the number of simultaneous activated installs for all of their new PC games (starting with Mass Effect and Spore).
 Since then there has been a huge controversy over DRM, even questioning the legality of it.

 In 2009, Ubisoft introduced a new DRM that will require you to be online at all times when playing a game.
 If you are disconnected from the internet for any reason, gameplay will stop.
 The first games to utilize the new DRM were Assassin's Creed II and Silent Hunter 5.
 As of 2011, Ubisoft decided to discontinue and retool their online DRM system with the release of Assassin's Creed Brotherhood, and was relaunched with the release of Driver: San Francisco.
 Today, Ubisoft has their own digital platform, Uplay, that is needed to access many of their games.